Galaxy is one of the prettiest petunias you can grow for its starry flowers! Here’s everything you need to know about Night Sky Petunia Care.

-If you want a spectacular plant that can brighten up your home, look no further than the beautiful Galaxy Petunia.
+If you want a spectacular flowering plant that can brighten up your home, look no further than the beautiful Galaxy Petunia.
 Each blue flower is speckled with white spots that resemble starry skies or galaxies.
 If you want to grow it easily, then follow our tips on Night Sky Petunia Care!

 Botanical Name: Petunia ‘Night Sky’

 Common Names: Night Sky, Galaxy Petunia, Starry Sky

 All Night sky Petunias are different — meaning the patterns on the petals depend a lot on the temperature and growth environment, just like our fingerprints.
 If grown in the right conditions, you’ll be amazed by the sheer beauty of these flowers!